Best holiday rental deals in Sardinia

 Best holiday lettings with a pool

 Popular holiday rental amenities in Sardinia

-Price and Availability Index Sardinia
+Price and Availability Index in Sardinia

 Holiday Letting Price Information in Sardinia

 We summarised price information data in the above graph to give you more insights into prices in Sardinia.
 Sardinia is most expensive in August (03/08 - 10/08), when prices are on average £125 a night.
 Prices drop in April to an average of £66 per night (20/04 - 27/04).